New & Out-Of-Print: Books, Audio, Video Hardy Boys & More For Sale Help Support The Hardy Boys Unofficial Home Page!

 Notes: After the first printing, the text on pages 178 & 179 was modified slightly to include the title of the next book.

-The Hardy Boys travel to England, Ireland and the Isle of Man and battle black magic to solve the robbery of Professor Rowbotham's fortune.
+The Hardy Boys travel to England, Ireland & the Isle of Man battling black magic to solve the robbery of Prof. Rowbotham's fortune.

 56: The Jungle Pyramid